rohithegde/rohithegde.github.com/_posts/2023-01-22-what-makes-you-expendible-in-tech-industry.md

 Layoffs in the past year or so have become rampant with most big organisations joining the trend.
 People from diverse bands have faced the axe - from freshers to highly experienced individuals.

-This blog post aims to share some lessons from the tech industry which arent readily available.
-My earlier post on ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer) focuses on what you can do to be a successful software engineer in the industry.
-This post focuses on activities which take place in the tech industry but on which you will not have much control.
-At best you can recognise the patterns and do a better job navigating them.
+This blog post aims to share some lessons useful for techies.
+My earlier post on ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer) focuses on **what you can do** to be a successful software engineer in the industry. **This post focuses on external factors which you do not control**.
+Like driving on roads, you can recognise the patterns and do a better job navigating them.

 ## What makes you expendible
 <!-- TOC -->